adamcooper/active_layer/README.md

 # ActiveLayer

-ActiveLayer provides validations, attribute filtering, and persistence in a layer sitting on top of a model.
+ActiveLayer provides a simple way to apply a set of validations, attribute filtering to your models.

-This was born out of frustration with overly complex ActiveRecord validations and model contortions.
+ActiveRecord and other ORM validations are great for simple/ and relatively complex scenarios but they can very quickly become overloaded.
+ActiveLayer takes the approach that you might not want to have 'all' your validations in the model all the time.
+You might want to have a different set of accessible attributes for different classes of users.

 # Quick Example